System Design Space

 How to read this book in 2026

-It may feel too basic for senior readers, but it is excellent for leveling shared terminology in a team.
+It may feel too introductory for senior readers, but it is excellent for aligning shared vocabulary and first principles inside a team.

 Related chapters